365 Regional Network Circa 2011

 On Friday, April 22nd, Mindframe Theaters will host the second screening at 6:15 pm.
 Following this preview screening there will be another Q&A, with Mulgrew and Shelov, for the attending audience.
 Tickets for this event are $12 a person.
 The film will show for the rest of the night and remaining week at regular ticket prices.
 Tickets will go on pre-sale on Monday, April 18, at Mindframe and are limited to 300 tickets for the screening and featured guest Q&A on Friday night.
 Mulgrew and Shelov are present as guests of JIFFD, the Great River Film Initiative and through sponsorship of DreamCatcher Productions and Mindframe Theaters.

-Later in the day my wife, having bought a Raquel Welch wig on sale, did call back to let me know that the sneak preview film, The Best and the Brightest, was not about the Vietnam War but instead was set in the world of New York City's elite private kindergartens, and the extreme lengths a young couple from Delaware go to in order to get their five-year old daughter into an elite school.
+Later in the day my wife called to let me know that the sneak preview film, The Best and the Brightest, was not about the Vietnam War but instead was set in the world of New York City's elite private kindergartens, and the extreme lengths a young couple from Delaware go to in order to get their five-year old daughter into an elite school.
 Bummer.

-We went to the preview screening anyway since my wife wanted to listen to the Q&A. And yes my wife was wearing a Raquel Welch wig and looked great.
-As far as the film, it was only so so.
+We went to the preview screening anyway since my wife wanted to listen to the Q&A. As far as the film, it was only so so.
 I do like Neil Patrick Harris.
 He was amazing on Broadway in Hedwig.
 But the problem with The Best and The Brightest is that it under-utilized him.
 The situation that Jeff and Samantha endure while attempting to get their child into school after their move to NYC is so far-fetched that it becomes impossible to enjoy.
 Though I believe people can be duped, this film comes off like one of those poorly produced National Lampoon or American Pie spin-offs.
 However, the dead-pan performances from NPH and new-comer Peter Serafinowicz made the film much more than it is.
 I guess I could spin the film in a positive light by saying it was a mediocre movie with outstanding performances.
 I've decided to reread my copy of David Halberstam's book.
 Now that is an incredible book.

 The Julien International Film Festival Dubuque will offer entertainment and education opportunities that enrich the community through film arts and create a positive economic impact to a multiplicity of local businesses.
 Following this first inaugural JIFFD screening, additional screenings will be held throughout the year to provide the community film themed events and to raise funds and awareness of the four day JIFFD festival scheduled for April 19 – 22, 2012.